jfpalchak/text-adventure/README.md

 ## Known Bugs

+- Not all rooms have alternate 'detailedDescription' properties, when user alters a room.
-- _No known bugs at this time.
-If any bugs are discovered, please contact the author._
+- If any bugs are discovered, please contact the author.

 ## License